SameerShetty/PIXELEDIT-MERN/README.md

-# PixelEdit is a Freelancing Web Application built using MERN STACK and is deployed on [PixelEdit](https://pixeledit.herokuapp.com/)
+# PixelEdit is a Freelancing Web Application built using MERN STACK.

 ![alt text](pixel-imgs/home.png)